 Utilities and large industrials all have varying degrees of condition assessment program to ensure the safe operation of their transmission assets.
 Insulation review and life assessment is an important part of such programs.
 In so doing, it is important to know how best to look for the tell tale signs of damage as well as to understand why this is occurring.
 While there are a variety of methodologies for inspecting insulation, none are as rapid and cost-effective as simple visual observation conducted by experienced inspectors.

-This edited contribution to INMR by Dennis Schlender, a transmission line specialist with of DBS Energy Services in Canada, offers insight into practical visual field inspection and related condition assessment of transmission insulation and components.
-The goal is to minimize related financial and management burdens while helping complete condition assessment in as timely and efficient manner as possible.
-While this approach does not eliminate possible need for additional more formalized inspection methodologies, it can help identify and prioritize the issues that will subsequently need to be addressed.
+This edited recent contribution to INMR by Dennis Schlender, a Canadian transmission line specialist, offers insight into practical visual field inspection and related condition assessment of insulation and components.
+The goal is to minimize related financial and management burdens while helping complete condition assessment in a timely and efficient manner.
+This approach does not eliminate possible need for additional more formalized inspection methodologies but it can help identify and prioritize issues to be addressed.

 Efficient planning for field inspections is increasingly important given the challenges in today’s utility environment.
 For example, regulatory controls over utility budgets are competing with legal liability matter.
 Moreover, issues such as right-of-way access to lines, weather conditions, landowner needs, requirements for brushing, increased system loading, etc. all start to interfere with one another as competing priorities.
 This makes it important that thorough condition assessment programs are used to improve the final product planning and budgeting process while also reducing utility risk.